Call Today! 888-234-8376

 Automatic Benefit Increase (Enhancer) Rider: A typically free rider offered by some companies which increases the monthly benefit after benefits have been paid for a year, up to an increase of 5 years or more.

 Guaranteed Insurability Rider: allows you to raise your disability policy benefit amount by buying additional amounts of coverage without requiring evidence of insurability.

 Return of Premium Benefit Rider: Assuming you do not become disabled, this rider allows you to recapture your premiums upon cancellation or the end of the policy.

 Waiver of Premium Rider: The disability insurance provider typically waives premiums due after 90 days if you are disabled.
 Most companies allow you to get a refund on premiums paid during that 90 day period.

-Critical Illness Benefits Rider: Receive a lump sum benefit if you are diagnosed as critically ill.
+Critical Illness Benefits Rider: Receive a lump sum benefit if you receive a critical illness diagnosis.

-Hospital Confinement Indemnity Benefits Rider: You can receive a daily income benefit if you are confined in a hospital due to injury or sickness.
+Hospital Confinement Indemnity Benefits Rider: You can receive a daily income benefit if you are confined in a hospital due to injury or illness.

-The quickest and most efficient way to get started on your own individual disability insurance policy is to give the team at TermLife2Go a call.
-We will ask you the right questions and guide you to the company that is best for you—based on your unique needs and objectives.
+The quickest and most efficient way to get started on your own individual disability insurance policy is to get a quote.
+We will ask you the right questions and guide you to the company that is best for you---based on your unique needs and objectives.

 We have no allegiance to any particular company.
 Rather, our allegiance is to you, our client.
 It is our goal to serve you to the best of our ability, which includes placing you with the right company and policy that fits your need.